-You might also want to iterate over the enumeration like this to print its name for debugging purposes
+You might also want to iterate over the enumeration items like this to print their value for debugging purposes

 If a type is complicated, it can be nice to give it a mnemonic name.
 For example, if we want to say that a type must implement more than one interface, we could say:

 interface HasName fun name(): String interface HasAge fun age(): U32 interface HasFeelings fun feeling(): String type Person is (HasName & HasAge & HasFeelings)

 This use of complex types applies to traits, not just interfaces:

 trait HasName fun name(): String => "Bob" trait HasAge fun age(): U32 => 42 trait HasFeelings fun feeling(): String => "Great!" type Person is (HasName & HasAge & HasFeelings)